Azure-Samples/explore-iot-operations/samples/dapr-workflow/README.md

 1. mosquitto_pub from the [Mosquitto](https://mosquitto.org/download/) installer

 > [!WARNING]
-> If installing Mosquitto for Windows, deselect the `Service` component as you may have conflicts with the Mosquitto broker and IoT MQ.
+> If installing Mosquitto for Windows, deselect the `Service` component as you may have conflicts with the IoT Operations MQTT broker.

 ## Setup

+The application can be deployed into the Kubernetes cluster, or it can be run locally.

+> [!NOTE]
+> To run **locally** the MQTT Broker must be available to the host machine.
+This is the default if running this sample in Codespaces.

+### Kubernetes

 1. Build the container:

     ```bash
-    docker build src -t dapr-service-bus
+    docker build . -t dapr-workflow-sample
     ```

 1. Import to the CodeSpaces cluster:

     ```bash
-    k3d image import dapr-service-bus
+    k3d image import dapr-workflow-sample
     ```

-1. Edit `app.yaml` with the following changes:

-    1. Update the Service Bus components `connectionString` using a policy with the Manage access
-    1. Update the Service Bus components `queueName` with the Service Bus queues name

 1. Install Dapr to the cluster: